Coarse-Grained Boltzmann Generators: Experiments

 \subsection{Simulation-Free Evaluation of Learned PMFs}

+Beyond equilibrium sampling, CG-BGs provide a form of amortized equilibrium benchmarking for learned PMFs.
+Whereas conventional BGs use a learned proposal distribution to estimate observables under a fixed target energy, the same proposal distribution can also be reused to evaluate and compare multiple candidate PMFs through importance reweighting.
+Once a sufficiently accurate proposal has been learned, equilibrium observables under different PMFs can be estimated from a single set of generated samples, without performing additional simulations.

-Beyond equilibrium sampling, CG-BGs also provide a practical tool for evaluating learned PMFs without running MD.
-The flow model generates CG configurations from a proposal distribution approximating the equilibrium ensemble, and importance reweighting maps these samples to the Boltzmann distribution induced by a given PMF.
-As a result, equilibrium observables for any candidate PMF can be estimated using a single set of generated samples and associated weights, without additional simulations.
-In contrast to traditional validation pipelines that require long MD runs for each model, CG-BGs enable rapid, one-shot benchmarking of CG potentials.
+Specifically, the flow model generates CG configurations from a proposal distribution approximating the equilibrium ensemble, and importance reweighting maps these samples to the Boltzmann distribution induced by a given PMF.
+This enables rapid, simulation-free assessment of candidate CG potentials, in contrast to traditional validation pipelines that require separate MD simulations for each model.